broadinstitute/genomics-in-the-cloud/_posts/2021-4-30-Whats-in-the-can-Part-1-TOC.md

 ---
 layout: post
-title: What's in the can?
-Part 1: A casual take on the Table of Contents
+title: A casual take on the Table of Contents
 ---

 Are you ever frustrated by how little actionable information you can find in book listings when you shop online?
 In a physical store at least you could leaf through any part of the book to get a really good sense of what it covers and to what level of detail, but online you're really limited to the general summary and whatever the publisher chooses to make available as a content preview.

-And frankly, I think our book is no exception -- when I look at the [Amazon listing](https://www.amazon.com/Genomics-Cloud-GATK-Spark-Docker-dp-1491975199/dp/1491975199), I can't help thinking that if I was browsing it as a prospective user, I would have a hard time deciding whether or not it was right for me.
+And frankly, I think our book is no exception -- when I look at the [Amazon listing](https://www.amazon.com/Genomics-Cloud-GATK-Spark-Docker-dp-1491975199/dp/1491975199) (which we don't have direct control over as authors), I can't help thinking that if I were browsing it as a prospective user, I would have a hard time deciding whether or not it was right for me.
 So I figured I would try to come up with various ways to provide insight into what our book is about, and what it's like to work through, to supplement the information provided in the listing.

 In this first installment, I recycled an [old Twitter thread](https://twitter.com/VdaGeraldine/status/1263336914859560962?s=20) that people seemed to find helpful, consisting of one tweet per chapter, each providing a brief and informal description of the chapter's topic and goals.
 The format and Twitter's brutally low character limit forced me to be very concise, and really drill down to the essentials.
 As part of that, I decided to emphasize the progression from one topic to the next, to reflect our vision of the book as an educational journey rather than a collection of facts.
 (More on that later)